top of page

 MEALYBUGS: The Dreaded Pest.
 A Comprehensive Guide to Dealing with Mealybugs on Succulents.

+Fun fact!
 Mealybugs, belonging to the Pseudococcidae family, comprises 250 genera and over 2,000 species of plant-sucking insects.
+How to treat mealy bugs, how to treat mealybugs, mealy bugs, succulents & propagation, Succulents & Propagation

 Types of Mealybugs